 Equine veterinarians – what they do

-An equine veterinarian is one who specialises in treating horses.
+An equine veterinarian is one who has expertise in treating horses.
 Graduating with a veterinary degree in Australia allows you to become an equine vet, however, gaining as much experience as possible in equine veterinary practice during veterinary training is important if you wish to become an equine veterinarian.
 Undertaking supplementary education and training increases your knowledge and skills in specific topics, broadens your career opportunities and helps to define your particular areas of interest.

 There are careers for equine veterinarians in equine private practice, mixed veterinary practice, specialist referral centres, academia, research, and the racing and show industries.
 Whether you are a new graduate or have been in practice for a number of years, there are opportunities for further specialist training in particular fields, including medicine and surgery, through internship and residency programs.